-When network discovery is turned off noone can access your shared network folders, download and upload files and even see you PC in the list of network devices.
-It is okay to restrict access by turning off network discovery when you are connected to the public network at Starbucks, but when you are at home you may want to make your machine accessible by all other trusted devices belonging to you or to your organization.
+When network discovery is turned off no one can access your shared folders, download and upload files and even see you PC in the list of network devices.
+It is okay to restrict access by turning off network discovery when you are connected to the public hotspot at Starbucks, but when you are at home you may want to make your machine accessible by all other trusted devices belonging to you or to your organization.
 Here is how to turn on network discovery in Windows 10 using different methods.

 How to turn on network discovery using the Windows Explorer

 - Click on Network in the left pane:

 - Click on the yellow bar saying Network discovery and file sharing are turned off.
 Network computers and devices are not visible.
 Click to change…

 - Select Turn on network discovery and file sharing: